intrpr/3370-fa19/_posts/2019-06-09-constructing-and-reformulating-message.md

 ---
 layout: post
-title: "Constructing and reformulation of message parts in an interpretation"
+title: "11 Constructing and reformulation of message parts in an interpretation"
 description: "This section is intended to focus on the DNA and morphology of message"
 date: 2019-08-13
 tags: ASL3350 ASL3370 ASL English construction reformulation message interpretation